 Bronzes from the Robert Mayer Collection, Vienna

-bronze, on a black marble base
+bronze, on a velvet covered wood base

 "In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.